-1 September 2011
+04 September 2011

+MOSCOW, Russia - Two months from today on November 4th the Mars 500 project will come to an end, and with it the release of the six sequestered crew members from the isolation of a simulated trip to Mars.
 The 'mission' to Mars is now generating unique data - nobody has been isolated as long as these six marsonauts.
-Soon, the communications delay will end and the crew will feel that much closer to opening the hatch on 4 November.
+Soon, the communications delay will end and the crew will feel that much closer to opening the hatch.

 The first full simulation of a mission to Mars and back is proceeding smoothly in the special facility at the Institute of Biomedical Problems in Moscow.
 In mid-August the experiment passed the milestone of 438 days that was previously the longest time ever spent apart from the natural world, by cosmonaut Valeri Polyakov aboard Russia's Mir space station in 1994-95.